LinkedInLearning/8-git-commands-you-should-know-3087083/README.md

 # 8 Git Commands You Should Know
-This is the repository for the LinkedIn Learning course 8 Git Commands You Should Know.
+This is the repository for the LinkedIn Learning course 8 Git Commands You Should Know .
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![8 Git Commands You Should Know ][lil-thumbnail-url]

+If you’re a software developer, you probably already know that Git is one of the most useful version control systems out there.
+But while most developers have mastered the basics of Git, it can be a bit harder to take your skills to the next level and become an advanced Git user.
+In this course, instructor Ronnie Sheer shows you how to make the move from intermediate Git developer to the realm of finely tuned, source control expert.<br><br>Learn eight power-user Git commands that can save you time, prevent bugs, and more.
+Find out how to increase your productivity as well as minimize your moments of frustration.
+Ronnie walks you through a few basic tricks like stashing and adding changes, and then turns to more advanced techniques, such as undoing commits, reverting, and setting up precommit hooks.
+Test out your new skills with Git-command challenges along the way.
+<br><br>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the [Using GitHub Codespaces with this course][gcs-video-url] video to learn how to get started.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.